julioarhernandez/purevanity/src/_includes/service-pages/cellulite.md

    Alternatives to Cellulite Reduction Therapy
 </h3>
 <p class="services-details-two__text-2">
-   While Cellulite Reduction therapy with hyperdilute Radiesse is effective, there are other options you might consider depending on your goals.
+   While this therapy is effective, there are other options you might consider depending on your goals.
 Treatments like mesotherapy or manual massage techniques can also help address cellulite.
 Surgical options, though more invasive, may provide permanent results for those seeking more dramatic improvements.
 </p>
 <p class="services-details-two__text-2">
-   Consulting with a qualified professional can help you determine whether Cellulite Reduction therapy is the best choice, or if a combination of treatments might provide optimal results.
+   Consulting with a qualified professional can help you determine whether this therapy is the best choice or if a combination of treatments might provide optimal results.
 </p>